-Regina Rosero Notary Public, State of Ks action, and anti-poverty No. OIRO6086872 Qualified in Suffelk Cc of barders, and reduction My comunication expires on Pebru CP also establishes an outline for the intended uses of resources and coordination of services.
-The CP also establishes an outline for the intended uses of resources and coordination uses of resources
+Regina Rosero Notary Public, State of Ks action, and anti-poverty No. OIRO6086872 Qualified in Suffelk Cc of Markes, Misoric preservation, My comunication expires on Pebru CP also establishes an outline for the intended uses of resources and normana in a strint year.